 Do expats pay state income tax?

-If you have state-sourced income (for example rental property) and the state taxes its residents, you will need to file the State Tax Return and be subject to its income tax.
-Some states don’t recognize foreign tax credit or foreign earned income exclusion, hence your income might be subject to the state income tax as well.
+If you have state-sourced income and the state taxes its residents, you will need to file the State Tax Return and be subject to its income tax.
+Rental property generating income might be an example of such an income.
+Some states don’t recognize foreign tax credit or foreign earned income exclusion.
+As such, your income might be subject to the state income tax as well.
 Creating closer ties with a foreign country is not recognized by some states in order to become a non-resident.

-If you live in a state that taxes its residents on their income, you might want to create closer ties with a no- income state before you leave.
+If you live in a state that taxes its residents, you should create closer ties with a no-income state before you leave.
 You would need to obtain a mailing address, driving license and register to vote.

 Tax treaties offer benefits to expatriates.

-Tax treaties have been signed between the United States and more than 67 countries, including most (but not all) of the popular destinations for expatriates.
-Tax treaties are essential for multinationals doing business in a jurisdiction where they may be exposed to double taxation of income, which significantly increases the cost of doing business.
-Under these treaties, U.S. expats are taxed at a reduced rate or are exempt from US taxes on certain items of income from U.S. sources.
+The U.S. has signed tax treaties with more than 67 countries, including most (but not all) of the popular destinations for expatriates.
+Tax treaties are essential for multinationals doing business in a jurisdiction where they may be exposed to double taxation of income.
+Under these treaties, U.S. expats are taxed at a reduced rate.
+Sometimes, they are exempt from US taxes on certain items of income from U.S. sources.

-If your host country does not have a tax treaty with the United States or does not cover a particular type of income, you are required to pay taxes like other U.S. citizens.
-If you are self-employed and reside in a country that did not sign a totalization agreement with the US, you will be subject to the self-employment tax of 15.3% despite using FTC and/or FEIE.
+If your host country doesn’t have a tax treaty with the U.S. or does not cover a particular type of income, you are required to pay taxes like other U.S. citizens.
+If you are self-employed and reside in a country that didn’t sign a totalization agreement with the US, you will be subject to the self-employment tax of 15.3% despite using FTC and/or FEIE.

 Note: Tax treaties have what is known as a saving clause, which reserves the right of the United States to impose a tax on expatriates as if a treaty were not in effect.